paiardin/DockingPie/README.md

 ## Download

-DockingPie plugin ZIP file: [download from here](https://github.com/paiardin/DockingPie "DockingPie plugin ZIP file direct download") TODO: link diretto al download
+DockingPie plugin ZIP file: [download from here](https://github.com/paiardin/DockingPie/archive/refs/heads/main.zip "DockingPie plugin ZIP file direct download") TODO: link diretto al download

 ## Installation

 DockingPie is installed, as any other PyMOL [1] plugin, via the PyMOL plugin manager:

-* First download the latest version of the plugin ZIP file [here](https://github.com/paiardin/DockingPie "DockingPie plugin ZIP file direct download") TODO: link diretto al download
+* First download the latest version of the plugin ZIP file [here](https://github.com/paiardin/DockingPie "DockingPie plugin ZIP file direct download")

 * Launch PyMOL and use the *Plugin* → *Plugin Manager* command from the main menu of PyMOL.
 The plugin manager window of PyMOL will open.